Humanitarian response by national governments to the 2010 Haiti earthquake: South America

 Additionally, Brazil will deploy aid in the form of food and supplies.
 Two government ministries expect to send 600 tons of rice, beans, and powdered milk.
 Immediate aid will be dispatched in two aircraft carrying, in total, 28 tons of food (sugar, powdered milk, sardines and ham), bottled water, and other supplies.
 Four smaller aircraft will also be sent with relief workers, since a larger Boeing KC-137 of the Brazilian Air Force was unable to land on 13 January 2010.
 In addition, the Brazilian Navy will deploy a ship to Haiti with equipment capable of producing potable water.
 This is Brazil's largest foreign aid contribution in response to a natural disaster.
 The headquarters of the Brazilian-led MINUSTAH was destroyed in the quake.
 The Brazilian Army forces' building remains intact, however.
 The Brazilian army is currently doing its work on foot due to the amount of debris on roads.
 Brazil's servicemen are providing help in the search for survivors.
 The Brazilian Army is also sending 18 sniffer dogs to help with the body search.
 On 2 February 2010 the Brazilian Navy's landing ship Almirante Sabóia was sent to Haiti with 700 tons of cargo.
 The Brazilian Red Cross of the state of Ceara raised 160 tons worth of donations.
 The Brazilian Navy checked the possibility of sending a second ship to Haiti.
 The Brazilian air force has as of 9 February 2010 transported 708 tons of cargo to Haiti.
 A second Brazilian navy ship, the landing ship Garcia D'Avila was sent to Haiti with 900 tons of cargo.

-Chile: Chilean President Michelle Bachelet sent Juan Gabriel Valdés, first chief of the UN mission in Haiti, as presidential delegate to coordinate the humanitarian aid sent by Chile, just 46 days before the another earthquake.
+Chile: Chilean President Michelle Bachelet sent Juan Gabriel Valdés, first chief of the UN mission in Haiti, as presidential delegate to coordinate the humanitarian aid sent by Chile, just 46 days before another earthquake.
 The Chilean presidential airplane was used to send the first aid to Haiti, arriving in the morning on 14 January 2010.